 Pay to be Prompted

-For $79 (as I write this, there’s a holiday special price of $59), Storyworth.com will send you a story prompt each week for one year.
+For less than $100 (as I write this, there’s a holiday special), Storyworth.com will send you a story prompt each week for one year.
 You’ll write or record your response.
-At the end of the year, Storyworth will put your responses together in a hardcover, black & white book, which they’ll print and ship to you (all included in the $79 price).
+At the end of the year, Storyworth will put your responses together in a hardcover, black & white book, which they’ll print and ship to you (all included in your price).
 You can buy as many additional copies of the book as you’d like, and you can upgrade to a color book for an additional fee.

 The questions they present are interesting, and aren’t things you would think of on your own.
 Buying a year of Storyworth for someone else (like Grandma or Grandpa) is a great way to prompt them to tell their stories and get it written and/or recorded for posterity.

 This is the hardest but most fulfilling option.
 You may think you’re not a writer, but as famous PBS painter Bob Ross said, “Talent is a pursued interest.
 Anything you’re willing to practice, you can do….I really believe that if you practice enough, you could paint The Mona Lisa with a two-inch brush.”
 I think he’d apply that sentiment to writing too.

 Let’s say you’ve finished your book, how do you get it printed?
 I recommend Amazon KDP or lulu.com.
 They both offer great pricing and lots of size options.
 Pricing per book can be as low as $2.15/each (100-page, black & white) up to about $14/each (for a 200-page book in color).

 Setting your book up on these platforms can be a bit technical.
 Lulu.com will offer more customer service help than Amazon.
 But don’t let this stop you—you can easily hire someone to do the setup process for you.
 Once your book is published, anyone in your family can order their own copy and have it shipped directly to them.